 Our app will let you know if Shepper checks are nearby to you (as long as your notifications are turned on).
 Completing these spontaneous jobs is a fun and convenient way to use Shepper, but we also recommend scheduling in future jobs for when you have free time.
 If you know you have an afternoon to spare, have a look in the Market to see if there are any jobs available then.

 Pro tip: You could also combine your jobs with other parts of your routine.
 Try scheduling a check to do on your dog walk, on the way to post a letter or even on your commute.

 3. Complete several of the same job at different locations

-Want to become a Top Herder?
+Want to become a top Shepherd?
 To make checking assets as easy as counting sheep, start by completing lots of the same type of job in different locations.
 You could try checking as many bus stops as possible, for example.
 You’ll find that you can complete jobs quickly and easily when you’ve had a lot of practice with similar ones.

 Pro tip: Sometimes we even offer special bonuses for completing a certain amount of the same Shepper checks!
 Keep an eye on your inbox and in-app notifications to be the first to hear about these.